GameKyuubi

 GameKyuubi remains a largely anonymous figure.
 His Bitcointalk profile lists him in Japan with 253 posts total — relatively few for a 2011 account.
 His signature reads "Same ID on Reddit and GitHub."

-In 2021, he entered the NFT space on Foundation.app, where he describes himself as the "OG creator of the #HODL meme."
-He minted the original post as a 1/1 NFT and sold the hodl.com domain NFT for 33.5 ETH.
+In 2021, he entered the NFT space, describing himself as the "OG creator of the #HODL meme."
+He minted the original post as a 1/1 NFT.
+A CoinDesk interview in 2019 revealed his first name is Mike — described as a guitarist and coder.
+His X account is @HODLAndChill64.

 HODL is not just a word.